rails/rails/guides/source/active_record_migrations.md

 ### Execute Arbitrary SQL

-If the helpers provided by Active Record aren't enough you can use the [`execute`][] method to execute arbitrary SQL.
+If the helpers provided by Active Record aren't enough, you can use the [`execute`][] method to execute arbitrary SQL.
 For example,

 ```ruby